neet-cv/ml.akasaki.space/docs/unlimited-paper-works/[0]unlimited-paper-works.md

 | Results                | Results         |
 | Discussion             | Methods         |

 By reading in the suggested order, you can quickly find the information you need to determine if the article is useful for you.
-After you read each section, ask yourself whether the article interesting and relevant enough to your research assignment will help you to decide whether to continue reading it.
+After you read each section, asking yourself whether the article is interesting and relevant enough to your research assignment will help you to decide whether to continue reading it.

 #### The Abstract

-Abstract usually contains four kind of information:
+Abstract usually contains four kinds of information:

 - Purpose of the study (why they did it)
 - Methodology (how they did it)
 - Results (what they have found)
 - Conclusion (what it means)

-After reading this sections think about whether you should continue your reading.
+After reading these sections, think about whether you should continue your reading.

 #### The Discussion

-This section usually contains things above:
+This section usually contains things below:

 - Clear answers about the question posed in the introduction
 - Explanations about how the results supports the conclusions